5hirish/noteapp/README.md

 ### Instrumentation Testing

-Test Coverage:

-Instrumentation Tests are written JUnit 4 and Espresso UI Automation Testing.
+Instrumentation Tests are written JUnit 4 and Espresso UI Automation Testing Framework.
-To execute the tests Run the Test Suit with class `NoteTestSuite.class` on a virtual device with **Animations and Transition effects disabled**.
+To execute the tests Run the Test Suit with class `NoteTestSuite.java` on a virtual device with Animations and Transition effects disabled.